 Variances between the pension cost recognized and the cost embedded in rates as part of the rate-setting process for Hydro One Networks' transmission and distribution businesses are recognized as a regulatory asset or regulatory liability, as the case may be.
-Variances into the account were not recognized for the distribution business in 2019 in accordance with the OEB's decision on the motion to review and vary the OEB's decision as it relates to rates revenue requirement recovery of employer pension costs.
-In March 2019, the OEB approved the disposition of the distribution business portion of the balance as at December 31, 2016, including accrued interest, and the balance was transferred to the 2019-2020 Rate Rider.
+In March 2019, the OEB approved the disposition of the distribution business portion of the balance as at December 31, 2016, including accrued interest, and the balance was recovered from ratepayers by the end of 2020.
 In April 2020, the OEB approved the disposition of the transmission business portion of the balance as at December 31, 2018, including accrued interest, which is being returned to ratepayers over a three-year period ending December 31, 2022.
-In the absence of rate-regulated accounting, 2020 revenue would have been higher by \$1 million (2019 - \$5 million).
+In the absence of rate-regulated accounting, 2021 revenue would have been higher by \$1 million (2020 - higher by \$1 million).